quantinuum-dev/optyx/README.md

 ### Photon loss and channel fidelity

-Photon loss is when a photon that should arrive simply doesn’t, so counts drop and patterns get noisier.
+Photon loss is when a photon that should arrive simply doesn’t.
 In Optyx, you model this by placing a dedicated loss generator exactly where the loss occurs; its single parameter is the photon survival probability.
 Photon loss is the primary failure mode for photonic qubits.
 In photonic computing it breaks multi-photon interference and reduces the success of fusion/measurement steps.
 That’s why if we want to study architectures, thresholds, and mitigation (repeaters, multiplexing, loss-tolerant encodings), we need to be able to model photon loss accurately.

 ```python